 Here’s a look at some of the popular tools for RCA and why you might choose them:

 Among various root cause analysis techniques, JIRA stands out as a widely used project management and issue-tracking tool.
 It can be extended with various plugins for comprehensive RCA implementation.
+Leveraging features like Jira issue templates can further streamline the process for consistent data collection.

 Integrations Needed: You are already using project management tools, for example, JIRA or Azure DevOps; thus, choosing an RCA tool that is well integrated into your workflow will help you save time and effort.